MTV Unplugged in New York: Recording

-Release
+Releases

-The Nirvana episode of MTV Unplugged was first broadcast in December 1993.
+The Nirvana episode of MTV Unplugged was broadcast in December 1993.
 It was 45 minutes long and omitted the songs "Something in the Way" and "Oh Me".
-After Cobain was found dead in April 1994, MTV aired the episode repeatedly.
+After Cobain died in April 1994, MTV aired the episode repeatedly.
 To meet demand for new Nirvana material and to counter bootlegging, in August 1994, DGC announced a double album, Verse Chorus Verse, comprising live performances including the entire MTV Unplugged performance.
 However, the task of compiling the album was too emotionally difficult for Novoselic and Grohl, so the project was cancelled a week after the announcement; the group opted to release just the Unplugged performance.
 Scott Litt, who produced the performance, returned to produce the record.
-The performance was released on DVD in 2007.